Imagination & Construction

 The imaginary city Rottum

-The state is organised like a company, all inhabitants are shareholders from birth and in state service.
-The shareholders elect a Supervisory Board that controls, appoints and dismisses the management.
-Self-employment is possible by paying back the basic income (buy-out).
+The Free State is organized as a company, all residents are shareholders (Actionaris) from birth and in state service.
+The shareholders periodically elect a Supervisory Board that monitors, appoints and dismisses the management.
+Self-employment is possible by returning the basic income to the central fund (buy-out), without losing any rights as a shareholder.

 Island Rif and the 13 Stonesquare

-Economically, the Rottum company is supported by some monopolies.
-The most important is land ownership: all land is owned by the community.
-Rental income replaces tax payments.
-There is also a monopoly on energy production (from the tide, as the most regular natural force) and on waste disposal (one man’s waste is another man’s raw material).
+Economically, the Rottum company relies on several monopolies.
+The most important thing is land ownership: all land is owned by the community.
+Revenues from leases and rentals replace the taxes of the past.
+In addition, there is a monopoly on energy production (especially from the tide, as the most regular force of nature) and on waste processing (the waste of one is the raw material for the other).

 Island Gog and the Living Mountains

-The dozens of Free States in Northwestern Europe are united in a holding company: the Hanseatic League.
-It looks after overarching tasks such as defence, immigration and the exploitation of disturbed territories.
-Its monopolies are all drugs that influence mind and body (from medicine to marijuana), and special free places for casinos and brothels.
-The Hanseatic League is controlled by scientists.
+The dozens of Free States in Northwestern Europe are united in a parent company: the Hanseatic League.
+This takes care of overarching tasks such as defense, immigration, and the development of ‘Disturbed Areas’.
+Its monopolies are all substances that influence the mind and body (from pharmaceuticals to drugs), and special sanctuaries for casinos and brothels.
+The Hanzebond is controlled by scientists.

 The typescript of ‘The Freestate Rottum’ is awarded in a (national) competition on the occasion of the 400th anniversary of the province of Groningen (1994), with the theme: the future of Groningen.
 The drawings are exhibited in the Aa-kerk in Groningen.

-But after two books I can’t find a publisher and I go on to another imaginary city: Prague
+But after two books no publisher was found and focus went to another imaginary city: Prague

 .